Burns & McDonnell Assistant Electrical / Instrument & Controls Engineer - Energy (Denver) in Denver, Colorado

 Must have or be able to obtain a Transportation Worker Identification Card (TWIC).

-The expected salary range for this position is displayed in accordance with the Colorado Equal Pay for Equal Work Act.
-The final agreed upon compensation is based on individual education, qualifications, experience and work location.
+The expected compensation range for this position is displayed in accordance with the Colorado Equal Pay for Equal Work Act.
+The final agreed upon compensation is based on a number of factors, including but not limited to: individual education, qualifications, prior work experience and work location.
 The total annual compensation package will consist of a base salary and eligibility to participate in our discretionary year-end incentive bonus program.

 Our extensive benefits package takes care of you so that you can focus on doing great work.
 From insurance and disability to time off and wellness programs, we provide the tools to meet your needs.
 As part of being 100% employee-owned, eligible employees participate in our Employee Stock Ownership Plan (ESOP) in addition to our 401(k) retirement program.
 For more information, please visit the Benefits & Wellness page.